eliasbuchwald/-reddit/API.md

 You can specify how many `thing`s you want listed by adding the url query `limit`.
 For example, a GET to `http://www.reddit.com/.json?limit=5` will return a listing of 5 `link`s instead of the default 25 or whatever the user has set as the default.
 Note that many listings have a built in max for the limit parameter.
 For example, you can only fetch 100 links and 500 comments (1500 for RedditGold members).

+This also works with any extension as well as for regular browsing.
+Eg. `http://www.reddit.com/?limit=5`.

 ## Logging In ##

 To do a simple login, send an HTTP POST to `http://www.reddit.com/api/login` Must include two POST parameters - `user` and `passwd`